jvornhagen/DoomStyleSpriteExporterForAseprite/README.md

 # Doom Style Sprite Exporter For Aseprite
-This script allows to automatically export Aseprite animations as a series of images named in the Doom naming style (e.g., POSSA2A7)
+This script allows to automatically export Aseprite animations as a series of images named in the Doom naming style.

 Created/tested on Aseprite v1.3.2-x64 on Windows.